Asymptotically well-calibrated Bayesian $p$-value using the Kolmogorov-Smirnov statistic: Numerical experiments

-Deviations from the null model are indicated by extreme values in either direction.
-Consequently, the corresponding $p$-value is two-sided, with both small and large values providing evidence against the null. \item Score test under the gamma GLM.
-The GLM in \eqref{eq:gamma_glm} is a larger parametric model $P_{\alpha,\beta,\theta}$ which contains the null model $P_{\alpha,\beta}$, and we recover $H$ when $\theta=0$.
+with data generated using $\alpha = \alpha_0$, $\beta=\beta_0$, $\theta_0=0.5$, and $x_i$'s are known scalar covariates generated from Lognormal with parameters $\mu=0.5$, $\sigma=1$, then fixed for all datasets.
+Here the mean of $Y_i$ is $x_i \theta+\alpha/\beta$ instead of $\alpha/\beta$ under the Gamma model. \end{enumerate} We considered two additional test statistics for comparison with the CKS statistic.
+Let ($\hat{\alpha}_n$,$\hat{\beta}_n$) denote plug-in estimators for ($\alpha$,$\beta$): \begin{enumerate}[label=(\roman*)] \item Chi-squared test, another popular omnibus test.
+Under $H$, it is defined as: $\sum_{i=1}^n (Y_i - \hat{\alpha}_n/\hat{\beta}_n)^2/[n\hat{\alpha}_n/\hat{\beta}_n^2]$.
+Deviation from the null is indicated by extreme values in either direction.
+Consequently, the corresponding $p$-value is two-sided, with both small and large values providing evidence against the null. \item Score test.
+The GLM in equation \eqref{eq:gamma_glm} is a larger parametric model $P_{\alpha,\beta,\theta}$ which contains the null model $P_{\alpha,\beta}$, and we recover $H$ when $\theta=0$.
 In this situation, \cite{robins2000asymptotic} and \cite{wang2021calibration} showed that the following score test exhibits particularly good power against the larger model:

-Larger values suggest greater discrepancy between the null and the data. \end{enumerate} We used the good priors and $n=100$ for simulations to compare the performances of ppp under these three test statistics across different models.
-Figure \ref{fig:power} presents results with the posterior mean as the plug-in estimator.
+where $\ell_n$ denote the log-likelihood based on $n$ observations.
+Larger values suggest greater discrepancy between the null and the data. \end{enumerate} We used the good priors and $n=100$ for simulations.
+Figure \ref{fig:gamma_power} presents kernel density estimates of the sampling distribution of the ppp under these three test statistics across different models with the posterior mean as the plug-in estimator.
 Results with the MLE are very similar, hence omitted here.

-The first plot displays the null distributions, all of which are approximately uniform, indicating that ppp is well-behaved under all three test statistics.
-Under alternative models, we seek $p$-values with high power, which translates to right-skewed distributions under the modified KS test or the score test, and either right-skewed or left-skewed distributions under the chi-squared test.
-The second plot presents results under the gamma GLM.
+The first plot displays the null distributions, all of which are approximately uniform, indicating that the ppp is well-behaved under all three statistics.
+Under alternative models, we seek high power, which translates to right-skewed distributions under the CKS test or the score test, and either right-skewed or left-skewed distributions under the chi-squared test.
+The last plot shows results under the Gamma GLM.
 While all three test statistics are able to detect model misspecification, the score test is the most powerful as it is designed for this alternative.
-However, it lacks sensitivity to other types of alternatives as illustrated in the last two plots.
-In contrast, both the modified KS test and the chi-squared test are more versatile, effectively identifying a broader range of alternative models.
+However, it lacks sensitivity to other types of alternatives as illustrated in the other two plots.
+This shows that, although omnibus statistics such as the CKS and the chi-squared statistics may not be most powerful against a specific alternative, they are general-purpose tools that can effectively detect a broad range of model misspecification.